coherence-community/coherence-demo/README.md

    > You should see that there is no data in the Secondary cluster, as we have not yet started Federation.

+1. Start Federation on the Primary Cluster

+   On the Primary Cluster use the `Federation` menu to `Start Federation`.

+   Access the Secondary Cluster dashboard and you should see the data appearing from the Primary Cluster.

 ### Uninstalling the Charts